GIS and public policies

 Format des notesNumérique sur 20Littérale/grade réduit

-Pour les étudiants du diplôme Smart Cities and Urban PolicyLe rattrapage est autorisé (Note de rattrapage conservée)
+Pour les étudiants du diplôme Economics for Smart Cities and Climate PolicyLe rattrapage est autorisé (Note de rattrapage conservée)

 - Crédits ECTS acquis : 4 ECTS